 top of page

 Welcome!
 We explore the ecological and evolutionary processes that generate diversity in flowering plants.
-We address questions primarily focused on floral pigmentation and plant reproductive systems, spanning levels of biological organization from populations to large clades.
+We address questions primarily focused on floral pigmentation and plant reproductive systems.
 We use a variety of approaches including ecological and quantitative genetics, phenotypic manipulation and pollination experiments, population genetics, and comparative phylogenetics.

 LAB NEWS